Yellowjacket (Marvel Comics): Criminal career

-Rita DeMara was a reluctant supervillainess who had stolen one of Hank Pym's Yellowjacket costumes, which she modified to make more feminine (and removing the insect emblem).
-But when she clashed with the Wasp, she became terrified upon shrinking and was captured.

-Yellowjacket participates in a takeover of the Avengers Mansion, assisting one of the more powerful versions of the Masters of Evil as a professional criminal.
-Yellowjacket is defeated and sent to prison, but she is freed by the Fixer with amorous intentions.
-She flees and tries to gain revenge on the Wasp, but she is distracted by the Black Knight.
+Rita DeMara is a reluctant supervillainess who had stolen one of Hank Pym's Yellowjacket costumes, which she modified to remove the insect emblem.
+Yellowjacket participates in a takeover of the Avengers Mansion, assisting the Masters of Evil as a professional criminal.
+Yellowjacket is defeated and sent to prison, but she is freed by Fixer with amorous intentions.
+She flees and tries to gain revenge on Wasp, but is distracted by Black Knight.
 Furious at being rejected, the Fixer tries to kill her.
-The Black Knight helps Yellowjacket defeat the Fixer and the two part on possibly romantic terms.
+Black Knight helps Yellowjacket defeat the Fixer and the two part on possibly romantic terms.

-During a time when no Avengers were active, her Yellowjacket costume receives a call for help from an automated system at an old base of the Avengers.
-She finds herself teaming up with the Beast, The Captain, the Falcon, Hercules, the Hulk and Jocasta.
-They battle the High Evolutionary wishing to jumpstart humanity's evolution through worldwide catastrophe.
+During a time when no Avengers were active, Yellowjacket receives a call for help from an automated system at an old base of the Avengers.
+Yellowjacket, Beast, Captain, Falcon, Hercules, Hulk, and Jocasta battle the High Evolutionary, who intends to jumpstart humanity's evolution through worldwide catastrophe.
 Yellowjacket helps battle through the High Evolutionary's underground submarine base, fighting against dozens of his soldiers.
 The High Evolutionary is eventually defeated by Hercules, and the two evolving out of reality.
 She later briefly serves as a member of Superia's Femizons.

-Her second affiliation with the Masters of Evil begins and ends during the Infinity War.
-Her team, led by Doctor Octopus, confronts the Guardians of the Galaxy inside the Avengers Mansion as the Masters of Evil had wished to take it over.
+The Masters of Evil, led by Doctor Octopus, confront the Guardians of the Galaxy inside Avengers Mansion.
 Yellowjacket is soon betrayed by her side.
-Moments later, both teams are overwhelmed by waves of evil aliens.
-These aliens were impersonating all the super-powered beings involved.
-Each double wishes to take over the relevant body.
-Despite many aliens being slain, more show up.
-Both groups work together to stay alive.
-Events in the Infinity War series stop the flow of aliens.
-Doctor Octopus desires to continue the fight, the group turn against, not wanting to hurt those who had helped them.
-Yellowjacket is left behind and joined the other group.
+Moments later, both teams are overwhelmed by aliens.